Wirmaple73/EscapeTheMaze/README.md

 # Download link
 Enough wall of text, you can download the latest release [here](https://github.com/Wirmaple73/EscapeTheMaze/releases/latest).

-All downloaded audio files belong to their respective owners.
+All downloaded audio files belong to their respective owners.<br>
 Feel free to report any bugs you come across, Thank you.